 Stage Year Level Description Industry Preparation Program Cadet Students will spend one lesson per week learning about work and career expectations.
 Industry Work Experience Cadet Students engage in 5 days of industry work experience to assist with understanding the workplace and informing their trade selection.
 SET Plan Interview and Trade Selection Cadet Students along with their parent/carer are involved in a formal meeting to allow students to complete their SET Plan and select their trade study pathway for Year 11.
-Industry Work Experience Year 11 / 12 Students engage in extended blocks of work experience (up to 35 days in Year 11 and up to 40 days in Year 12) to build trade skills, strengthen their workplace knowledge, career development and industry relationships.
-Review and Consultation Year 11 / 12 At various stages, students reflect on their academic outcomes, trade progression and SET Plan, and realign trade and career goals as required.
+Industry Work Experience Year 11 / 12 Students engage in extended blocks of work experience (up to 35 days in Year 11 and up to 4 Review and Consultation Year 11 / 12 At various stages, students reflect on their academic outcomes, trade progression and SET Plan, and realign trade and career goals as required.